RodrigoHinojosa/UsingStereoVision_toObtain_PeopleDistance/README.md

 ## Software considerations

-1.-Matlab 2015 or latest is need it//
+1.-Matlab 2015 or latest is need it

-2.-Image processing and computer vision toolbox must be implemented 3.-Stereo camera calibrator app
+2.-Image processing and computer vision toolbox must be implemented

+3.-Stereo camera calibrator app

 4.-Hig computacional capabilities